Vascular Ultrasound

 What is a vascular ultrasound?

-Vascular ultrasounds are most commonly prescribed to check for blood clots and to assess blood flow to the brain.
-The most common vascular ultrasound is used to assess blood flow in the veins of your arms or legs when deep vein thrombosis (DVT) is suspected.
-In this procedure, the veins are compressed, and the blood flow is assessed to ensure there are no blockages.
-This procedure can also help identify leaky valves or venous insufficiency.
+Vascular ultrasounds are most commonly ordered to check for blood clots and to assess blood flow to an organ.
+The most common vascular ultrasound is used to assess blood flow in the large veins of your arms or legs when a deep vein thrombosis (DVT) is suspected.
+In this exam, the veins are compressed, and the blood flow is assessed to ensure there are no blockages.
+This ultrasound can also help identify leaky valves or venous insufficiency.

 Frequently asked questions: